 Service architecture

-The service architecture provides an overview of the key (logical) service components and their dependencies to help better understand the structure and logical as well as technical setup of the service.

 High-Level Service architecture

-These sections describe how the service is built.
-If already described in technical documentation please provide link.

-Highlight and shortly describe any change on the service architecture introduced by this release.

 The Accounting Portal is a web application based on Apache, and MySQL, which has as its primary function to provide users with customized accounting reports, containing tables and graphs, as web pages.
 It also offers RESTful web services to allow external entities to gather accounting data.

 The basic architecture of the Portal consists on: